How to Wrap Egg Rolls: Restaurant Lessons | The Woks of Life

 Egg rolls are deep-fried savory rolls with a thick wheat flour skin that may or may not actually contain egg.
 We do use beaten egg to seal them—perhaps that’s how they got their name!

 The filling usually consists predominantly of shredded cabbage, along with Chinese BBQ Pork, shrimp, and/or other vegetables.
-As a standby on Chinese American takeout menus for decades, they are usually served with sweet duck sauce, plum sauce, and/or hot mustard.
+As a standby on Chinese American takeout menus for decades, they are usually served with sweet duck sauce, plum sauce, and/or Chinese hot mustard.

 What is the Difference Between Egg Rolls and Spring Rolls?